zuozhenggh/learning-library/solutions-library/analytics-for-lob/README.md

-# Oracle Analytics for LOB

-Welcome to the workshop on Oracle Analytics for LOB.
+# Welcome to the Oracle Analytics for LOB Hands-on Lab!

 To execute this workshop, click on the link below.